 A Portuguese man was hurt, the country’s government said, while a seriously injured woman was rescued from the River Thames following the incident.

 Police said 40 were injured after the attacker ploughed a car along a pavement on a bridge before stabbing the police officer outside the parliament.

 Here is what we know about the victims so far.

-The 48-year-old husband and father had been a police officer for 15 years and was part of the parliamentary protection force.
+The police officer killed has been named as 48-year-old Keith Palmer, a husband and father who was part of the parliamentary protection force.

 He previously served in the British army alongside James Cleverly, now a Conservative MP, who tweeted: “A lovely man, a friend.
 I’m heartbroken.”

 British police said one of the victims run down and killed by the attacker was a woman in her mid-40s.